Data Access Bill | A “breach of professional secrecy”

 (Quebec) The watchdog of the protection of personal information believes that Minister Éric Caire’s bill on access to health data goes too far.
 According to the President of the Commission for Access to Information (CAI), the piece of legislation “infringes the right to respect for private life and professional secrecy”.

-Me Diane Poitras is concerned about the lack of sufficient guidelines to ensure the protection of patients’ personal information in the current version of Bill 3, which aims to increase access to data in the health sector.
+Me Diane Poitras is concerned regarding the lack of sufficient guidelines to ensure the protection of patients’ personal information in the current version of Bill 3, which aims to increase access to data in the health sector.
 The president of the CAI also submitted a long list of 21 recommendations to “improve” the bill and limit its scope.

 The CAI considers that “on the scale of confidentiality and exceptions”, the legislative document “sometimes places the cursor much too far in favor of maximum use and circulation of information” within the health network. , but also outside.
-Too many “stakeholders” could have access to a patient’s information, depending on the current form of the text, according to Ms.e Chests.
+Too many “stakeholders” might have access to a patient’s information, depending on the current form of the text, according to Ms.e Chests.

 It is absolutely necessary to better regulate this access, she pleaded Thursday in the parliamentary committee.
 “It is not because I agree to confide in my professional that I implicitly accept that any other network participant can have access to this information”, illustrated Mr.e Chests.